 Oklahoma Power of Attorney Forms

-Motor Vehicle (DMV) Power of Attorney – Grants the required powers an attorney-in-fact needs to sign the principal’s name on their behalf to documentation related to a motor vehicle owned by the principal.
+Motor Vehicle (DMV) Power of Attorney – Grants the required powers an attorney-in-fact needs to sign the principal’s name in regards to matters relating to a vehicle they own (or intend to purchase).

 - Signing Requirements